rahulanugu/SC/web-application/README.md

 # ScriptChain Web Application

-The web application is build using the MEAN stack (MondoDB, Express, Angular, and Node.js).
+The web application is built using the MEAN stack (MondoDB, Express, Angular, and Node.js).
 To run the entire application, follow the steps below.

 ## 1. Install Angular Application